Before the Clash: Ritual Cleansing and Purification in Ancient Warfare

 Indigenous American Practices

 In North America, Plains tribes such as the Lakota conducted inipi (sweat lodge) ceremonies before war parties.
 The lodge represented the four directions, and steam from water poured over hot stones carried prayers to the Great Spirit.
-The purification was both physical (sweating out toxins) and spiritual (releasing fear).
-After the ceremony, warriors painted their faces and horses with sacred symbols, believing that these marks would confuse enemies and attract spiritual allies.
+Purification was both physical (sweating out toxins) and spiritual (releasing fear).
+After the ceremony, warriors painted their faces and horses with sacred symbols, believing these marks would confuse enemies and attract spiritual allies.

 Common Elements Across Cultures